krprasadreddy/Dreamforce-2012/readme.md

 #Dreamforce Session (Chatter)

 This library wraps the Chatter REST APi in objective-c.
 It also provides a subclass of NSMutableDictionary to keep the key / value pairs ordered, as Chatter is sensitive to parameter order.
+The slides from the session are located on speakerdeck (<https://speakerdeck.com/u/kyleroche/p/dreamforce-2012-presentation>)

 ## Variables
 Name  | Value
 ------------- | -------------
-Manager User Record (Todd)    | @"00560000001j3pV"
+Manager User Record (Todd)    | @""
-5 Star club Group 	| @"0F96000000006On"
+5 Star club Group 	| @""
 Inbound Placeholder	| DREAMFORCE INBOUND
 Seven button			| DREAMFORCE SEVEN